 If the data is available, the chart will also show Abilene Christian faculty diversity.

 Are you seeking a campus with a fairly balanced mix of males to females?

 At Abilene Christian University, the male to female student ratio is above the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #1,048 in male to female diversity nationwide.
 The undergraduate population is comprised of 1,561 males and 2,089 females.

 Explore Male/Female Diversity at Abilene Christian

-If available, the chart below will include the male to female percentage among Abilene Christian's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Abilene Christian's faculty, as well as students.

 About 89.6% of the students attending Abilene Christian University come from within Texas.
-This puts Abilene Christian's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #950.
+This puts Abilene Christian's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #950.

 The undergraduate student body is split among 31 states (may include Washington D.C.), as shown in the chart below.